Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 “How long before I see my photos?”

 Those are just a few of the common ones.
-Ask yourself what the bride might be thinking or ask and bring those up BEFORE she does.
+Ask yourself what the bride might be thinking and bring those issues up BEFORE she does.

 If you bring them up first, they are no longer objections.

-Repeat after me, “I should definitely meet with the bride before I book the wedding.”
+Repeat after me, “I will meet/talk with every bride before I book the wedding.”

-It doesn't have to be a specific length of time, especially when it's a bridesmaid or a sister of a wedding you shot.
-They know you, but people are different, and it's important that you know more about THEM.
+You don’t have to have a lengthy meeting or conversation, especially when it’s a bridesmaid or a sister of a wedding you shot.
+They know you, and you might know them, but people are different (even sisters).

-Meeting with a bride is fun.
-I know that's not what you signed up for when you chose to be a wedding photographer, but it's an important part of the selling process, so you might as well enjoy it.
+Besides, meeting with a bride is fun.
+I know that’s not what you signed up for when you chose to be a wedding photographer, but it’s an important part of the selling process, so you might as well find a way to enjoy it.

-Every wedding you shoot starts with either a meeting with a bride and groom, a bride and her mom, a bride and the whole family or just the bride alone.
+Every wedding you shoot begins with a meeting with either the bride and groom, the bride and her mom, the bride and her whole family, or just the bride alone.

 I DO NOT recommend booking a bride without talking with her first.
 And let me tell you, it will be oh-so-tempting to do so.